rage/programming-23/data/part-11/2-more-comprehensions.md

 <programming-exercise name='Lengths of strings' tmcname='part11-11_lengths_of_strings'>

 Please write a function named `lengths(strings: list)` which takes a list of strings as its argument.
-The function should return a _dictionary_ with the strings in the list as the keys and their lengths as the values attached to each key.
+The function should return a _dictionary_ with the strings in the list as the keys and their lengths as the values.

-The function should be implemented with dictionary comprehension techniques.
-The length of the function, including the header line beginning with the `def` keyword, should be 2.
+The function should be implemented with a dictionary comprehension.
+The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.

 The function should work as follows: